robstave/Meowcards/cards/go/go-qz2-a.md

 What makes Go's garbage collector well-suited for server applications?

-A) No garbage collection
+- A. No garbage collection
-B) Low-latency, concurrent collection with minimal stop-the-world pauses
+- B. Low-latency, concurrent collection with minimal stop-the-world pauses
-C) It only runs when the application is idle
+- C. It only runs when the application is idle
-D) It moves all memory management to disk
+- D. It moves all memory management to disk

 ### Back

-**B) Low-latency, concurrent collection with minimal stop-the-world pauses**
+**B. Low-latency, concurrent collection with minimal stop-the-world pauses**

 Go's garbage collector is designed for predictable, low-latency performance with sub-millisecond pauses, making it ideal for responsive server applications that handle many concurrent requests.